AlexHumpert/AlexHumpert/README.md

 Two and a half years later and I've accumulated some nice projects for your enjoyment.
 With every project I try to push my learnings to the next level, whether that be tackling a more challenging problem or learning more sophisticated data mining techniques. <br>

+My goal is to take my learnings to the next level and land an entry level data science or data anlytics role at a tech company.
+Hopefully in a few months I can update my profile to reflect this change!! :grin:  :muscle: :muscle: :facepunch:

 Feel free to explore my portfolio of projects!
 Feedback is highly welcomed, it's the best way to learn :)

 #### [Data Science Portfolio](https://github.com/AlexHumpert/Alex_Data_Analytics_Portfolio) <br>